dexie/dexie-website/roadmap/dexie4.0.md

 [Discussions and feedback on Dexie 4.0 road map](https://github.com/dfahlander/Dexie.js/discussions/1455)

-# Versionless declaration
+# Fluent declaration

+DB declaration will be possible within a single expression.

-Dexie 4.0 will support the declaration of tables and indexes without specifying any version.
+Dexie 4.0 will also support schema changes without updating version.
 We want to separate migration from table/index changes.
-Versions will be declared as before, but only needed for the purpose of migrating data.
-Schema changes can be diffed and updated automatically.
+Versions will be declared as before, but version increments will only be needed for the purpose of migrating data, not schema.
+Schema changes can be diffed with existing schema and updated automatically.
 Hopefully this will save people from common error of forgetting to increase version number on any schema change.

 #### Current style
 ```js